Generative Human Geometry Distribution: Method

 \subsection{Generative Tasks}

-When we finish the learning of the latents $\{\mathbf{z}_{\mathcal{T}|\mathcal{S}}\}$, we train generative models in the latent space.
-We investigate two tasks: pose-conditioned generation and novel pose generation from a single-view normal image, both built on a U-Net backbone~\cite{Karras2024edm2,Karras2024autoguidance} architecture, as illustrated in Fig.~\ref{fig:pipeline} (b).
+After finishing learning the latents $\{\mathbf{z}_{\mathcal{T}|\mathcal{S}}\}$, we train generative models in the latent space.
+We investigate two tasks: pose-conditioned random generation and novel pose generation of a given avatar, both built on a U-Net~\cite{Karras2024edm2,Karras2024autoguidance} architecture, as illustrated in Fig.~\ref{fig:pipeline} (b).

-Pose-conditioned generation synthesizes diverse human geometries conditioned on an SMPL template mesh.
+Pose-conditioned random generation synthesizes diverse human geometries conditioned on an SMPL template mesh.
 To encode pose information, we render SMPL vertex positions into UV maps and inject them as residual connections into the U-Net architecture.
-For novel pose generation, the model additionally takes a frontal normal image as an extra condition alongside the template mesh.
+For novel pose generation, the model additionally takes a frontal normal image as an extra condition to indicate the avatar identity.
 Specifically, for each animation sequence in the dataset, we randomly select one frame to provide the normal image condition and another frame to provide the SMPL pose condition.
 We leverage the frozen DINO-ViT model~\cite{caron2021emerging} to extract image features, which are then fused into the U-Net via cross-attention layers.

-Notably, while we explicitly condition both tasks on human pose to model the inherent clothing deformation with body articulation, our model retains the flexibility to synthesize plausible geometries even when pose information is mismatched to the feature map, as demonstrated in the ``Pose Variation'' case of Fig.~\ref{fig:novel_pose_compare}.

 The pose-conditioned generation networks are trained on the THuman2 dataset~\cite{tao2021function4d}, while the novel pose generation is trained on 4DDress~\cite{wang2023pf}.
 See the Appendix for implementation details.